eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## The Magic Sauce: Idiomorph
 We will address performance on the server side, but let's address the client first.
-So the server will send the entire page as HTML in a response.
+The server will send the entire page as HTML in a response.
 Yes, **the entire page**.
 So what?
 It's just a string.
-Can we first confidently assert that you should not use inferior approaches for performance reasons.
+Can we confidently assert that you should not use inferior approaches for performance reasons.
 If that is the case, close this page and go back to React.

 Oh you're still here.
 So as I was saying, [Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm and Datastar uses its own adapted implementation.
 This algorithm takes any fragment of HTML and *morphs* it into the local DOM, replacing or inserting content on the page.
 It is possible to target individual elements, or morph the entire page at once.